 Showers and storms through the weekend

-Before the rain, highs topped low-mid 90s while it felt much hotter more like upper 90s to 103.
-Overnight warm mid 70s and muggy with a few showers around sunrise.
+Typical mid-July weather extends through the weekend.
+Next round of rain Saturday morning becomes likely through the afternoon and evening.
+More showers and storms on Sunday and Monday then drier the rest of the week.

-There’s an abundance of tropical moisture across the region which keeps rain chances likely through the weekend.
-Expect showers and thunderstorms through the afternoon into early evening Saturday and Sunday.
-Highs top low-mid 90s but feeling hotter more like 100-105.
+Over the weekend highs return to the low 90s with heat indices 100+.

-Next week brings a pattern shift which lowers rain chances and brings hotter temperatures.
-That bubble of very hot air that’s persisted across the SW spreads east.
-Highs rise into the mid-upper 90s while triple digit feels like reading top heat advisory criteria of 108+.
-Cooling showers and storms will be few and far between.
+Our weather pattern takes a shift to hotter and drier conditions next week.
+Highs rise into the mid-upper 90s while triple digit feels like reading near and top heat advisory criteria of 108+.
 Make sure you’ve got proper cooling!
+Slim chances of rain until Friday when isolated showers and storms return.

 Copyright 2023 WALB.
 All rights reserved.